web-illinois/toolkit/src/README.md

-# The component library
+# Component reference

-The toolkit provides a variety of custom components that can be used on any web page like other HTML elements.
+The toolkit consists of custom components that can be used on any web page like other HTML elements.

 ## Content components